 (if (= (mod a 2) 0)

 It’s hard to imagine a modern language without this feature, but 60 years ago it was a real breakthrough.
-Although, at the same time, this feature limited the spread of language significantly because of much higher demand on computation power.
+Although, at the same time, this feature limited the spread of language significantly because of a much higher demand for computation power.

 (define numbers (list 1 2 3 4 5 6 7))